sherman/blobkeeper/README.md

 Additionally, the server has repair command.
 It used to sync blobs between replicas in case of a new slave has been added or a disk has been replaced.

 To reduce traffic of repair process the server builds the [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) structure on top of index.
 Then compares blobs and sends only missed parts.
+Find out more information (in russian) in my [personal blog](https://medium.com/@denisgabaydulin/merkle-tree-a0f251594d78).

 ### Sharding